Equal Access: Universal Design of Student Services

 Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and its 2008 Amendments prohibit discrimination against individuals with disabilities.
 According to these laws, no otherwise qualified person with a disability shall, solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity of a public entity.
 This means that student services as well as academic programs must be accessible to qualified students with disabilities.

-You can make your student services accessible and useful to everyone by employing principles of universal design (UD).
+You can make your student service accessible and useful to everyone by employing principles of universal design (UD).
 A definition that can be used for the application of UD to services, modified from the basic definition of UD, is the design of products and environments that deliver services that support teaching and learning to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
 People who benefit from UD include those with a broad range of abilities, disabilities, ages, reading levels, learning styles, native languages, cultures, and other characteristics.
 Keep in mind that students and other visitors may have learning disabilities or visual, speech, hearing, and mobility impairments.
 Applying UD minimizes the need for special accommodations for those who use your services and for future employees as well.
-Make sure everyone feels welcome, and can:
+Make sure everyone feels welcome, and can

 - get to the facility and maneuver within it,